Co-lexicographically Ordering Automata and Regular Languages -- Part I: Definitions, First Results, and Problems

 We assume, without loss of generality, that all states in our automata are \emph{useful}, that is, from each state one can reach a final state (possibly, the state itself).
 We assume also that every state is reachable from the (unique) initial state.
-Hence, the collection of prefixes of words accepted by $ \mathcal N $, $ \text{Pref}(\mathcal L(\mathcal N))$, {$ \text{Pref}(\mathcal L(\mathcal N))$} will consist of the set of words that can be read on $ \mathcal{N} $ starting from the initial state.
+Hence, the collection of prefixes of words accepted by $ \mathcal N $, $ \text{Pref}(\mathcal L(\mathcal N))$, {Pref(L(N))@$ \text{Pref}(\mathcal L(\mathcal N))$, set of all prefixes of $ \mathcal{L(N)}$} will consist of the set of words that can be read on $ \mathcal{N} $ starting from the initial state.

-Following \cite{Alanko2021Wheeler}, we adopt a specific notation to denote the set of words reaching a given state and to denote the set of states reached by a given word: \begin{itemize} \item if $q\in Q$, let $I_q$ be the set of words \emph{reaching} $q$ from the initial state:
+Following \cite{Alanko2021Wheeler}, we adopt a specific notation to denote the set of words reaching a given state and to denote the set of states reached by a given word: \begin{itemize} \item if $u\in Q$, let $I_u$ be the set of words \emph{reaching} $u$ from the initial state: